Guides for Developers

 - Residential Garage Permit Application Form.
 Read the Residential Garage Building Information Sheet.

 - Wood Stove Permit Application Form

 Commercial developments are subject to different requirements such as Schedules of Professional Involvement.
-County planning bylaws and policies commercial developers should be aware of Off-site Levies and Access Approach regulations.
+County planning bylaws and policies commercial developers should be aware of the rescinded Off-site Levies and Access Approach regulations.
 Copies of the Municipal Development Plan and Area Structure Plans are available upon request.

 Before making a rezoning application or subdivision application, please read the County’s Rezoning Information Package or the Subdivision Information Package.
 Anyone who wants to subdivide or rezone a property must meet the County’s public consultation requirements.
 Anyone needing more time to meet subdivision approval conditions can fill out and submit a Subdivision Extension request.

 The Subdivision & Development Appeal Board is a quasi-judicial board that hears appeals from people who disagree with a development or subdivision decision made by the County’s Municipal Planning Commission.
 The Board may uphold or reverse the Commission’s decision or change the conditions of approval.
 The Subdivision & Development Appeal Board is independent of the Commission and the planning and development department.
 Email Legislative Services or call 780-623-6806 for more information.